rnag/rnag.github.io/_posts/2022-11-11-sick-from-vaccine.markdown

 I was about to leave, then I realized I forgot my AirPods case, so I hightailed it back without even stepping foot out of the tiny up-and-coming joint.
 Now that’s some pretty good reflexes, and not half-bad thinking at any rate.
 Looks like I’ve still got the brunt of my youth and seemingly eternal “young blood” running deep in me.
 I got curious looks from a lady who was slightly older than me, who was upright and gazing intently from across the small coffee table where I had left it, and I nonchalantly returned the gaze and snagged my white rectangular and slightly rounded case off the polished wood table, and slowly sauntered out of the place with nary a care in the wide world.

 At around this time, I thought about staying so that I could get some work done on a coffee table in the lounge area of the joint - as I'd brought my work laptop in my backpack, that made perfect sense really; and maybe I could, very well, hunker down and try to get some work done.
-But then I felt like the ambiance wasn’t exactly right for me, and also I had a pretty bad fever running at this point, so I doubted I could focus all that well on world related stuff.
+But then I felt like the ambiance wasn’t exactly right for me, and also I had a pretty bad fever running at this point, so I doubted I could focus all that well on work-related stuff.
 I’d probably end up goofing off anyway and doing only a small part of my tasks, which wasn’t a good thought to be had.
 As I said, the atmosphere was not right, and it felt like something was off about it, though I couldn’t put my finger on the exact thing.

 #### Library